Huegoxaga/notes/python/anaconda.md

   - when `step` is missing.
 It is 1.
 - Create an array that has elements evenly spaced in a certain range
   - `array = np.linspace(start, end, numofvalues)`
+- Get the max element(s) for array with any demension
+  - `np.argmax(array)` the index of the max element of the entire array, the index count from left to right regardless the columns and rows.
+  - `np.argmax(array, axis=0)` the indices of the max element along each column.
+  - `np.argmax(array, axis=1)` the indices of the max element along each row.

 #### Access the array